-- Review how the development of GPS navigation and collision avoidance systems have led to improvements in flight safety.
+- Review how the development of GPS navigation and collision avoidance systems has improved flight safety.

 - Discuss the considerations of introducing a tiltrotor concept into the civil marketplace.
 Do you think this is an aircraft that would be used by an airline?

-- Do some research on the internet to determine how NASA proposes advancing a new generation of SSTs.
+- Research the internet to determine how NASA proposes advancing a new generation of SSTs.
 What are the main technological challenges?
-What are economic and other challenges?
+What are the economic and other difficulties?

-There are many online resources for you to explore aeronautical and aviation history, including information about all sorts of important historical aircraft.
+There are many online resources to explore aeronautical and aviation history, including information about significant historical aircraft.